Alveo/alveo-java-rest-client/README.md

 To run the test suite off the live server, you will need to configure the location of the server and the API key.
-Create a file at `src/test/resources/application.conf` in [HOCON format][hocon] modelled after `src/test/resources/example.conf` -- that is, with two keys:
+Create a file at `src/test/resources/application.conf` in [HOCON format][hocon] modelled after `src/test/resources/example.conf` -- that is, with three keys:

 [hocon]: https://github.com/typesafehub/config/blob/master/HOCON.md
+ * `vlabclient.test.run-live` -- whether to run the live tests
  * `vlabclient.test.server-base` -- the base URL of the HCS vLab server
  * `vlabclient.test.api-key` -- the API key

+If you don't set this up, only the recorded tests will run, although this is probably OK.